Wine and Food Retreat in Sicily, Italy

 For this trip, I’ve partnered with Sicilian wine expert and tour guide, Helen Bezane, who specializes in sharing hidden gems of Sicily's stunning wine regions with a focus on small-production, family-owned wineries.

-April is the perfect time to visit Sicily, with temperate weather, less crows, and lower airfare costs.
+April is the perfect time to visit Sicily, with temperate weather, less crowds, and lower airfare costs.
 We'll be exploring two important wine regions of Sicily, Etna and Val di Noto, as well as touring the must-visit towns of Taormina, Catania, Ortigia, Syracuse, and more.

 I've included more details below, but here's the TL;DR: